DougLeary/GameBits/GameBits/GameBits/Docs/README.txt

 I keep a lot of GM material in wiki format (I've tried Doku, Screwturn and Wikispaces).
 One thing I would really like to do is add table-rolling capability to a wiki engine - for example, to put random encounter tables in dungeon areas and roll on them at runtime, saving the results in HTML5 local storage.

 The GameBits engine (if it can be called that) requires a separate client.
-My test example is Realmsmith.com.
+My test site is in the RollableTables project - see TableRollDemo.aspx.